 The terms and concepts used assume a basic understanding of networks, and may be for more advanced users.
-If you need assistance or if you are not familiar with the terminology, please see Windows Help and Support or contact your computer technician.
+If you need assistance or if you are not familiar with the terminology, please see the Windows operating system Help and Support or contact your computer technician.

-If your computer is equipped with an internal Wi-Fi adapter, verify that the Wi-Fi antenna switch is on (the light next to the wireless antenna on/off switch will be lit.)
+❖ If your computer is equipped with an internal Wi-Fi adapter, verify that the Wi-Fi antenna switch is on (the Wi-Fi light ( ) will be lit).